 For three hours, the survey crew peered through spotting scopes and scanned for signals from the sheep’s radio collars.
 They saw bright wildflowers and boulders of all shapes and sizes – but no bighorns.

 Later that day, they would learn that they had just missed seeing sheep during their morning hike.
 One of the other survey teams had used GPS signals to locate and observe a herd just across the park boundary in Inyo National Forest; another crew had spotted a few sheep grazing not far from the trail to Summit Lake.
-The bighorns are out there – and with collaboration, careful relocation, hours of counting sheep, and continued investment in their recovery, they are reclaiming their place as the resilient animal mountaineers of Muir’s wilderness.
+The bighorns are out there – and with collaboration, careful relocation, hours of counting sheep, and continued investment in their recovery, they are reclaiming their place as resilient mountaineers.